 Graduate and Professional Degree Forgivable Loan (STSC)

 The Graduate and Professional Degree Forgivable Loan (STSC) Program has been discontinued.
 Awards will be made only to renewal applicants during the the 2017-18 and subsequent years.
+Due to budget constraints, no awards will be made to renewal applicants for the 2018-19 year.

 Mississippi funds are available for those interested in obtaining a Doctor of Chiropractic Medicine, Masters in Prosthetics and Orthotics, or Doctor of Podiatric Medicine in exchange for employment in the appropriate field in the State of Mississippi.